 Consultation showed only two objections had been raised.
 All consultation results were presented to the RSC who, at this point, informed the Trust that permission to lower the school's entry age was outside his remit.
 The then RSC left that post to take a school headship.
 The Trust never received any formal or informal response from the DfE on this proposal.
+Governance members were pleased with one positive centred school both tiers of governance were continually examining ways for current and future students to realise their potential.

-Governance members were pleased with one positive outcome of the consultative process; it had raised 26 requests from students seeking entry at the lower age, with numerous other requests being made in the following months and years.
+outcome of the consultative process; it had raised 26 requests from students seeking entry at the lower age, with numerous other requests being made in the following months and years.

-In line with Government thinking, the Trust was also actively engaged in fulfilling its long-term intention to rebroker the school to a larger Multi-Academy Trust (MAT).
+In line with Government thinking, the Trust was also actively engaged in fulfilling its long-term intention to re-broker the school to a larger Multi-Academy Trust (MAT).
 A list of 11 MATs was reduced to a shortlist of two.
 These MATs offered to embrace the school's vocational ethos, meet local/regional economy needs and in doing so, enhance student employability.
-Both

-MATs were submitted to the then Regional Schools Commissioner.
+Both MATs were submitted to the then Regional Schools Commissioner.
 Both submissions were rejected.
 Within governance there was a view that amidst the civil service, input varied.